tjh/pure/readme.md

 Most prompts are cluttered, ugly and slow.
 I wanted something visually pleasing that stayed out of my way.

+### Differences from the base repo

+- Displays the current `node` version in the right-hand size of the preprompt.
+This should even work with tools that set the `node` version on a per-project basis, as long as that project is within a Git repository.
+- Uses a slightly different color for the Git information, to play better with my colorscheme of choice, Nova.

+Note: this project is frequently rebased to grab updates from the base and make the number of commits apart they are to a minimum.

 ### Why?

 - Comes with the perfect prompt character.